 Jenny Lawson struggles with severe depression and anxiety, has avoidant personality disorder, and is laugh-out-loud funny.
-I recommend her to all my clients who need a good reminder that having depression isn’t the end of the world and increases one’s ability to see the strange and funny parts of life.
+I recommend her to all my counseling clients who need a good reminder that having depression isn’t the end of the world and increases one’s ability to see the strange and funny parts of life.